Run, Run, Run

 She couldn't stop.

-The Manhattan Bridge was gone, collapsed into the water.
-So too the Brooklyn Bridge, a mangled wreckage of stone and steel.
+The Manhattan Bridge was gone, its massive structure collapsed into the East River like a broken toy.
+The Brooklyn Bridge, too—once a proud symbol of the city, now nothing but mangled wreckage of stone and steel jutting from the dark water.

-It was too much to take in, so Lila turned away from the river of dead and dying people.
+It was too much to take in.
+She turned away from the river of dead and dying, bile rising in her throat.

-Lila had no idea how many hours had passed since the firestorm began, but at some point, it finally gave way to rain.
+She had no idea how many hours had passed since the firestorm began, but eventually, mercifully, it gave way to rain.

 They drank.